 Scientists are currently investigating whether growing kelp can reduce CO2 levels in the inland marine waters of Puget Sound.

-On July 17th a land-based reconnaissance trip looked at several kelp beds between Deep Creek and Neah Bay.
+In 2016 a land-based reconnaissance trip looked at several kelp beds between Deep Creek and Neah Bay.
 The kelp beds along the Strait are usually very large and therefore not suited for the kayak survey technique.
-However, one smaller kelp bed in a relatively protected area west of Clallam Bay was identified as a possible kelp bed to be surveyed in the future.
+However, one smaller kelp bed in a relatively protected area west of Clallam Bay was identified as a possible kelp bed to be surveyed in 2017.